morganoneka/CarpentriesNotes/UnixShell03.md

 IF we try `rm thesis` we see that doesn't work.
 Instead, `rm -r thesis`.
 Super dangerous—use `rm -r -i thesis`.

 # Wildcards.
+Sometimes we want to do things on a large number of files.
+How might we go about that?

+Type `ls data-shell/molecules`.
+We have a lot of different files in here.

+The `*` means "zero or more characters of any kind". `ls *.pdb` matches any file that ends in `.pdb`.

+The `?` is also a wildcard.
+It matches exactly one character.
+So `?ethane.pdb` matches only `methane.pdb`, but `*ethane.pdb` matches both `ethane.pdb` and `methane.pdb`.